pelithne/k8s/workshop.md

 * Dockerfile: the path and name to the Dockerfile. '**' will start searching in the directory specified

-* tags: the Docker build tag to be appended. $(Build.BuildId) is a predefined environment variable in Azure DevOps that is incremented at every build, more information about Azure DeOps built in environment variables can be found here: <https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml>
+* tags: the Docker build tag to be appended. $(Build.BuildId) is a predefined environment variable in Azure DevOps that is incremented at every build, more information about Azure DevOps built in environment variables can be found here: <https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml>

 Make sure you add the "tags: $(Build.BuildId)" otherwise the build will not update the tag of the image.
 Also, the tags: $(Build.BuildId) is unique for this build and in the releas stage, we need to refer to this tag in order for the right image to be deployed.